lehins/massiv/README.md

 There are three distinguishable constructors for the index:

-* First one is simply an int: `Ix1 = Ix 1 = Int`, therefore vectors can be indexed in a usual way without some extra wrapping data type, just as it was demonstrated in a previous section.
+* The first one is simply an int: `Ix1 = Ix 1 = Int`, therefore vectors can be indexed in a usual way without some extra wrapping data type, just as it was demonstrated in a previous section.
-* Second one is `Ix2` for operating on 2-dimensional arrays and has a constructor `:.`
+* The second one is `Ix2` for operating on 2-dimensional arrays and has a constructor `:.`

 ```haskell
 λ> makeArrayR D Seq (3 :.
 5) (\ (i :. j) -> i * j)